 Note that this will only work if the packages needed for the desired desktop environment are actually available.
-If you are installing using a single full CD image, they will possibly need to be downloaded from a network mirror as some of the needed packages for your choice might only be included on later CDs.
+If you are installing using a single full CD image, they will possibly need to be downloaded from a network mirror as they might not be available on the CD image due to its limited amount of space.
 Installing any of the available desktop environments this way should work fine if you are using a DVD image or any other installation method.

 The various server tasks will install software roughly as follows.
-Web server: apache2; Print server: cups; SSH server: openssh.
+Web server: apache2; SSH server: openssh.
 The "Standard system" task will install any package that has a priority "standard".
 This includes a lot of common utilities that are normally available on any Linux or Unix system.
 You should leave this task selected unless you know what you are doing and want a really minimal system.

 If during language selection a default locale other than the "C" locale was selected, tasksel will check if any localization tasks are defined for that locale and will automatically try to install relevant localization packages.
-This
+This includes for example packages containing word lists or special fonts for your language.
+If a desktop environment was selected, it will also install appropriate localization packages for that (if available).